 Which came first—Beyond Meat or Impossible Foods?
 While the Impossible Burger trailed behind the first iterations of Beyond Meat products, the San Francisco-based company is still very much a trendsetter in both the retail and restaurant space.

-What began as a highbrow restaurant burger served only in New York City’s elite restaurants swiftly trickled down into a two-for-$6 Impossible Whopper accompanied by retail shelf space and additional meaty products including sausages and chicken nuggets.
+What began as a highbrow restaurant burger served only in New York City’s elite restaurants swiftly trickled down into the groundbreaking Impossible Whopper accompanied by retail shelf space and additional meaty products including sausages and chicken nuggets.

 Given the saturation of the market and an abundance of media hits, it’s natural to wonder about this behemoth of a company.
 From what Impossible meat is made out of to where to find the nuggets, here is your complete guide to Impossible Foods.